TH3PL4Y3R1/n_back/README.md

 ## Run the task

-Basic run (defaults to 2-back, 2 blocks x 120 trials, with practice):
+Basic run (defaults to 2-back, 2 blocks x 120 trials, with practice).
+The task now defaults to fullscreen for stable timing, detects display refresh at startup, and reports it in the console and metadata:

 ```bash
 python nback_task.py --participant test